-8. Possible roadblocks
+7. Possible roadblocks

-Possible roadblocks allow you to eliminate bidders that couldn't work and help you determine what vendors have the necessary expertise to tackle potential challenges.
-Just like you expect contractors to be upfront with you about their prices and abilities, you must also give them a headsup should any roadblocks potentially delay things or even prevent certain vendors from being able to complete the project.
+Just like you expect contractors to be upfront with you about their prices and abilities, you must also give them a heads-up should there be any roadblocks that could potentially delay things or even prevent certain vendors from being able to complete the project.
+This allows you to eliminate bidders that couldn't work and helps you determine what vendors have the necessary expertise to tackle potential challenges.

-Although RFP roadblocks will vary greatly depending on industry and company, things like outdated plan forms, custom coding, and limited resources are just a few examples of what you-and your contracted vendor-might have to deal with.
+Although these roadblocks will vary greatly depending on industry and company, things like outdated plan forms, custom coding, and limited resources are just a few examples of what you-and your contracted vendor-might have to deal with.